artemkv/artemkv.github.io/cryptocurrencies.md

 - Now, using these allowed operations, we could construct a one-way function in a following way:
 - Pick some random point G (a generator point)
 - Pick some random 256-bit scalar a to be your private key
-- Public key A is a*G (32-byte x coord, 32-byte y coord)
+- Public key A is a*G (32-byte x coordinate, 32-byte y coordinate)
 - Note: since the curve is symmetrical about the x-axis, you can encode y with only 1 bit (which would specify whether the point is above or below the x axis)
 - G is public, A is the public key, so also public, the only thing that is a secret is a, the multiplier of G
 - Having the first and final points, the only way to find out a is to repeatedly "dot" (in our case, "+") the initial point until you finally have the matching final point